JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/token_swap.md

 ## Server Implementation

-The server needs to support two endpoints, `/swap` and `/refresh` (endpoints can be named differently of course)
+The server needs to support two endpoints, `/swap` and `/refresh` (endpoints can be named differently of course).

 ### Swap